hubmapconsortium/ingest-validation-tools/docs/antibodies/README.md

 | pattern (regular expression) | `1/\d+` |

 ### `concentration_value`
-TODO!.
+The concentration value of the antibody preparation.
 Leave blank if not applicable.

 | constraint | value |
 | --- | --- |